Studio: Warner Bros. Pictures

 For those foregoing the theater-going experience and catching DC League of Super Pets on home media, Warner Bros.
 Home Entertainment offers a smattering of bonus content to go with the main feature.
 Extras include a “How to Draw Krypto” featurette, a “Behind the Super Voices” featurette, a “Super-Pets Animation 101” featurette, a “World of Super-Pets” featurette, plus a rundown of easter eggs and deleted scenes.
 Viewers who enjoy DC League of Super Pets will find plenty of interesting production tidbits and material to dig into.

-It’s not the strongest effort to come from Warner Bros. in terms of the studio’s superhero and animated output, but DC League of Super-Pets is still a mostly satisfying product, even though it feels like it should’ve been better.
+It’s not the strongest effort to come from Warner Bros. in terms of the studio’s superhero and animated output, but DC League of Super-Pets is still a mostly satisfying product, even though it feels like it could’ve been better.
 Despite issues with its story and the mostly pedestrian animation, the movie doesn’t really overstay its welcome, but it can be a struggle to finish.
 Bolstered by a great voice cast, coupled with flashes of brilliance and strong action, DC League of Super-Pets may not hit the heights it should, but it’ll still fetch some smiles from the younger set (and probably most adults).
 DC League of Super-Pets comes Recommended, but with reservations.

 Please note Warner Bros.
 Home Entertainment provided The World’s Finest with a copy of this title to review.